Judy Spreckels

-Judy Spreckels (née Powell, December 9, 1931 – December 15, 2015) was an American writer, publisher and trial historian.
-She was a friend of Elvis Presley during the rock 'n' roll singer's rise to stardom.
+Judy Spreckels (born Judith Powell, December 9, 1931 – December 15, 2015) was an American writer, publisher and trial historian.
+She married sugar heir Adolph B. Spreckels Jr., and was a friend of Elvis Presley during the rock 'n' roll singer's rise to stardom.

 Spreckels' relationship with Elvis Presley

-Spreckels describes herself as having been like a sister to Presley when he was about 21 and she was three years older.
+Like Elvis, Spreckels describes herself as having been like a sister to Presley when he was about 21 and she was three years older.
 According to her own account, she was "a companion, confidante and keeper of secrets in the exciting days of his early career".
 At that time, "Elvis was surrounded by the first wave of what would become known as the Memphis Mafia."
 She says that she "was with him and the guys all the time."
 They drove bumper cars in Las Vegas, rode horses in California and hung out at Graceland.
 "There wasn't a crowd then, just a few guys," and she emphasizes that she "had nothing to do with being a yes man for him and obviously he trusted me."
 She also claims that Presley told her secrets "that I never told and will never tell."
 In 1956, the singer sat for a portrait she drew.
 He inscribed it, "To Judy Spreckels, I love you, baby.
-Elvis Presley."
-For this drawing and a photograph of her with Presley, see also Judy Spreckels, "Elvis Presley: His Favorite Picture."
-Modern Screen, May 1957.
-In February 1957, the same magazine included the article, "Elvis And Me" describing her as "Elvis' No.1 fan."
+Elvis Presley".

 On June 11, 1956, Time magazine ironically reported: